JibbSmart/JoyShockMapper/README.md

 TOUCH_STICK_RADIUS: Sets the size of the stick, or in other words, the amount of touchpad units to travel to the edge of the stick.
 ```

 The touchstick center is always the point of contact.
-As such, one can easily configure gestures by setting a very large touch stick radius and binding values to the 4 directions.
+As such, one can easily configure swipes by setting a very large touch stick radius and binding values to the 4 directions.

 The touch stick differs from other input methods in one particular way.
 The four stick directions cannot be used as a chord for other buttons, but you can chord the four direction with the grid buttons.
 As such, you can control two touch sticks at the same time on either side of the touch pad with each having different bindings.
 The example below showcases the numbers 1 to 4 bound to swipe gestures on the left half of the pad, and 5 to 8 bound to swipe gestures on the right half of the pad.